VvSdC/statistics/Descriptive-Statistics/README.md

 ![image](https://github.com/user-attachments/assets/c297a885-7178-423b-9d4f-5638e59cc148)

 <br>
 Population variance is divided by N while sample variance is divided by n-1.
 This is called **Bessel correction**.
+It is done because if we donot select sample data properly from population data, we often underestimate the value of population variance.
+So, to avoid this we use this correction to increase the value of sample variance to bridge the gap between values of sample and population variance.
 <br><br>

 ![image](https://github.com/user-attachments/assets/c93d9002-89bd-4a60-bebd-26a0cc055bd0)